SeraphimSerapis/seraphimserapis.github.io/source/blog/2016-05-15-sw-precache.html.markdown

 During the build process Middleman creates a new directory called `build` in your project's root folder - this is where we want to run sw-precache before the code gets published.

 The last bit that needs to be done is overriding the publish task.
-In Rake lingo we enhance the task by adding another prerequisite to the task:
+In Rake lingo we *enhance* the task by adding another prerequisite to the task:

 ~~~rb
 task :publish => [:prevent_dirty_builds, :sync_build_dir, :build, :sw]
 ~~~

+Once the Rake file has been modified, running `rake publish` leads to building the source, generating the service-worker.js file in your project's build folder and publishing the code to GitHub.

+I hope this proves to be useful to some of you out there - I'd be more than happy to hear your thoughts!